FriendsOfSymfony/FOSOAuthServerBundle/README.md

 ## Repository history

 This repository has been created to remove the deprecated warnings on Symfony 4.2 since several pull requests were not reviewed on FriendsOfSymfony/FOSOAuthServerBundle.
+It is actively maintained and works on Symfony 5 (branch 3.0) and Symfony 6 will come soon (branch 4.0).

+Feel free to PR.

 ## License

 This bundle is under the MIT license.
 See the complete license in the bundle: